People arriving from Ukraine - risk and need: public protection guidance

 It is important any carers of someone in hospital and/or community team care are supported to understand the mental health care and treatment process and options in Scotland.
 Importantly, they should be supported to understand that as carers in Scotland they have access to a carer’s rights framework and a carer’s assessment.

-Psychological Wellbeing Packs have been developed for Ukrainian arrivals, host families and services.
+Psychological Wellbeing Packs have been developed for Ukrainian arrivals, Host Families and Services.

 Local authorities should consider who is best placed to undertake this visit; it is recommended that it is someone with relevant experience in resettlement, family support, social work or social care.

-These visits are an opportunity to enquire with people who have arrived from Ukraine that they feel safe and supported.
+These visits are an opportunity to enquire with people who have arrived from Ukraine whether they feel safe and supported.
 They should also serve as an opportunity for any support needs of the host to be considered, identifying any particular challenges that could contribute to future breakdown of the hosting arrangement.

 It is essential that these visits have a clear referral route to child and adult protection services, and local procedures around risk and protection are followed.

-Role and support for sponsors
+Role and support for hosts

-It is essential that sponsors understand their role and that they are also provided with offers of support.
+It is essential that hosts understand their role and that they are provided with offers of support.
+The Super Sponsor Scheme and Homes for Ukraine: guidance for hosts provides further details on the expectations of hosts, and support available.

-Domestic servitude and forced or compulsory labour and is an offence under the Human Trafficking and Exploitation (Scotland) Act 2015.
+Domestic servitude and forced or compulsory labour is an offence under the Human Trafficking and Exploitation (Scotland) Act 2015.

 In circumstances where the arrangement is no longer sustainable, support should be sought directly from the local authority.